Should you put money into your TFSA or RRSP? For Canadians, it’s an endless debate.

 This is why the TFSA might work much better for short- and medium-term investment horizons.
 You can achieve several small- and medium-term goals by using your TFSA.
 You can invest and save in your TFSA to buy a car and withdraw the amount when you have enough without any taxes.

 3) TFSA vs. RRSP – Which is better in a group plan?

 Group RRSPs that offer matching contributions from your employer, or a similar tax-deferred account like a Defined Contribution (DC) pension plan, might be a much better investment than TFSA.

-Employer contributions tend to work like this: your employer matches a percentage of your salary when you invest the same percentage, or a percentage of your contribution, to your account.
+Employer contributions tend to work like this: your employer matches a percentage of your salary when you invest the same percentage, or a percentage of your contribution, into your account.
 This is free money that you get for contributing to your account.
 You can’t get the same kind of returns by investing in any securities.

 Let’s consider an example here:

-An employer matching just 4% on your income of $75,000 will add an extra $3,000 to your RRSP.
+An employer matching just 4% of your income of $75,000 will add an extra $3,000 to your RRSP.
 Additionally, your employer’s portion of the contribution might also count towards your RRSP deduction for tax purposes.
 Therefore, you are effectively going to receive a double benefit.

-There are no such group plans available with TFSAs, making group RRSPs more favorable.
+There are no such group plans available with TFSAs, making group RRSPs more favourable.
 However, it might not be ideal if the matching percentage is too low or the investment options are not good enough.